 In general, it’s best to buy gap coverage through your car insurer, if you can.
-They usually have the best rates, and allow you to pay for coverage on a month-by-month basis, and cancel whenever.
+They usually have the best rates and allow you to pay for coverage on a month-by-month basis.
 However, not all car insurance companies sell gap coverage, so this may not be an option.

 Directly from your dealership or lender is another good option, though usually a little more expensive, and sometimes a lot more expensive.
 Be warned that if you add gap coverage to your car payment plan, then you will likely be charged interest, just as you are with your car payments.

 Third-party gap coverage providers often have good coverage, but usually require you to buy the coverage with one large payment.
 That payment is often cheaper than what a dealership or lender is offering, however.